Home » Your car might know more about you than your partner—What data are cars collecting?

 Today’s modern cars are collecting far more information than most people realize.
 New vehicles effectively operate as smartphones on wheels.
 They can monitor your driving behavior, including acceleration, braking, steering, speed, and more.
 Some models also record which in-car settings and preferences you use, and even store locations you’ve saved, which can reveal your regular routes and destinations.

-According to recent research, cars are “the worst product category for privacy” because they collect more personal data than necessary and often do so without clear consent.
+According to research, cars are “the worst product category for privacy” because they collect more personal data than necessary and often do so without clear consent.
 Simply put, every time you start the engine, your car is watching and recording.

 Which car companies are collecting data?